shemgp/rbac/tests/README.md

 * The Unit Tests should be run using a database specific for Unit Testing.
 This way your dev/testing/production data will not be affected.
-* To run the Unit Tests using the MySQL adapter you will need to have an existing database with the proper tables and default data prior to running the tests.
+* To run the Unit Tests on MySQL or Postgres, you will need to have an existing database with the proper tables and default data prior to running the tests.
 * If you are running the Unit Tests for the SQLite adapter the database will be